locborgtus/mic/course/2_c/8_array.md

 Write enough sample uses of each to test corner cases, like dequeue when empty and pushing when full.

+Establish the range of numbers possible, should be [1, infinity].

 ## Exercise

 Use header files and separate source files to design our program.
 Show how to build using object files and linking.
 Write a simple shell script to build for us.